The ABC Homeopathy Forum

 Diarrhea after gall bladder removal

 I had a gall bladder removal (laproscopic) and ventral hernia repair (open) about 10 days ago.
 I had a bout of diarrhea from the third day of surgery, for four days.
 After a gap of three days, it has started again.
 A search on the internet shows that this is a typical problem associated with gall bladder removal.
 Some live with it for the rest of their life and many make adjustments to food (by experimenting) to reduce the frequency.
 Is there a remedy in Homeopathy for this condition?
 I understand that this is because bile flows continuously into the large intestine and the LI cannot handle it and expels it with wind.
 I am really worried.
 There are mentions about a drug called Questran (Cholestryamine) that apparently help.
 I would prefer a homeopathic solution any day.
-Thanks in advance
+Thanks in advancegall_surgery on 2005-11-13

 This is just a forum.
 Assume posts are not from medical professionals.